 The purpose of the 2003 Law and the 2005 Law was to place on a statutory footing a range of activities formerly undertaken by public authorities in accordance with guidelines laid down by each authority.
-As I have made clear, apart from the interception of postal and telecommunications, which were formerly regulated by the 1993 Law and which were incorporated with some modifications into the 2005 Law, none of the activities with which Part 2, Chapter 2 and Part 3 are concerned were the subject of any statutory codification prior to 2006.
-Nor were any of the activities which are now regulated by Part II of the 2003 Law.
+As I have made clear, apart from the interception of postal and telecommunications, which, formerly, were regulated by the 1993 Law and which were incorporated with some modifications into the 2005 Law, none of the activities with which Part 2, Chapter 2 and Part 3 are concerned were the subject of any statutory codification prior to 2006.
+Nor were any of the activities which are now regulated by Part 11 of the 2003 Law.

-I have received reports from Police and from Customs concerning the operation of both Laws for the period 1st January - 31st December 2011 and I have had the opportunity of discussing these reports and other matters with senior officers of these authorities and with the Law Officers.
+I have received reports from Police and from Customs concerning the operation of both Laws for the period 1st January to 31st December 2012, and I have had the opportunity of discussing these reports and other matters with senior officers of these authorities and with the Attorney General.

 Notwithstanding the duties imposed on the persons described in Article 44(1) of the 2005 Law, I am grateful to those who have given their time to enable me to discharge my functions under both Laws.
-In particular I would like to thank members of the Law Officers' Department, including the Attorney General and the Solicitor General, as well as the Secretary to the Attorney General, Miss Sally Bliault, and also to Mrs. Caroline Coleman and Miss Katie Ridley.
-I record my gratitude to the Chief Officer of Police and his Officers, and to the Agent of the Impôts and his Officers for their courtesy, co-operation and forbearance.
+In particular, I would like to thank members of the Law Officers' Department, including the Attorney General and the Solicitor General, as well as the Secretary to the Law Officers, Miss Sally Bliault.
+I record my gratitude to the Deputy Chief Officer of Police and his officers and to the Director, Law Enforcement of the Jersey Customs and Immigration Service and his officers, for their courtesy, co-operation and forbearance.
 I am satisfied that I have had access to the necessary documentation and to the relevant personnel in order properly to discharge my functions under Article 43(2).

-I have been impressed by the way in which those responsible for their implementation have operated both Laws during 2011.
 The documentation which I have seen and the discussions which I have had with those most nearly concerned have convinced me that the quantity and quality of the information obtained as a result of the proper and effective operation of these Laws has contributed significantly to the prevention and detection of crime, particularly serious crime, within the Bailiwick during the reporting period.